 The study will be split into three parts:

-Stage Timescale Project initiation Completed by early June Stage One: Option testing Completed by end of May 2019 Stage Two: Preferred Scheme Design To be assessed following outcomes of Stage One.
+Stage Timescale Project Initiation Completed by June 2018 Stage One: Option testing Completed by end of 2019 Stage Two: Preferred Scheme Design To be assessed following outcomes of Stage One

 Connectivity with other studies